PennRobotics/ShureDroid/README.md

 (Not that it matters&hellip; I can't use Motiv Desktop in Linux or Android, my two daily drivers!)
 If I have not violated the terms of our mutual software license, I expect the vendor to permit my continued usage of their software as any other end user in my region.
-Both EU and German law are quite strict on consumer rights and the enforcability of EULA terms&mdash;particularly where the software and terms of that software are made available after registration and the purchase of hardware.
-While vendors are generally permitted to unilaterally terminate a license, the targeted (e.g. punative) revokation of my license due to publishing this software would be grounds for me to seek legal relief.
+Both EU and German law are quite strict on consumer rights and the enforceability of EULA terms&mdash;particularly where the software and terms of that software are made available after registration and the purchase of hardware.
+While vendors are generally permitted to unilaterally terminate a license, the targeted (e.g. punitive) revocation of my license due to publishing this software would be grounds for me to seek legal relief.
 I might just ask what the ice cube's worth.

 (Disputes about this repository would likely center around enforcement and validity of IP rights,